2019-2020 Board Members

 She is an English instructor for Refugee Transitions, a non-profit agency that serves high-need, low-income refugees, asylees, and immigrants.
 As the granddaughter of Mexican immigrants, Melissa is passionate about helping immigrants to be successful in their communities.
 She also volunteers with Habitat for Humanity and the Second Harvest Food Bank.
 Melissa resides in San Francisco with her husband, Strachan.

-Katharine Gin is the executive director and co-founder of Educators for Fair Consideration (E4FC).
+Katharine Gin is the executive director and co-founder of Immigrants Rising, formerly Educators for Fair Consideration.
 For more than 20 years, Katharine has worked to enhance arts and education opportunities for low-income and minority youth.
 She has developed innovative programs in schools, housing projects, and detention facilities.
 Her artistic and educational work with youth has been highlighted in college textbooks, literary anthologies, magazines, and national newspapers, including the New York Times, Wall Street Journal, Los Angeles Times, Harvard Educational Review, Pod Save America, and Fast Company.

 Katharine was born and raised in San Francisco and received her BA from Yale University and MFA from the University of Oregon.
 She is the proud descendant of Chinese immigrants, who first came to the U.S. in the 1860s to work in the gold mines of California and later during the restrictive Chinese Exclusion Acts.
 She is also mother to Anna Dido Nordeson and partner to Kjell Nordeson.

-Mike Hanas is San Francisco Friends School’s new Head of School.
+Mike Hanas is SFFS’s Head of School.
 A teacher, visionary school leader, and Quaker educator, Mike has worked in schools for three decades, most recently served as the Principal of Carolina Friends School (CFS), a pre-K–12 Quaker school in Durham, North Carolina, and is a Trustee of the Friends Council on Education.

 Mike grew up on Chicago’s Southside, where he was the first in his family to graduate from high school.
 He earned his Bachelor’s degree in Classics from the College of the Holy Cross, where he was elected Phi Beta Kappa, and his Master’s degree in Education Administration, Planning, and Social Policy from Harvard University.
 Mike has taught humanities, served as a college counselor and assistant director of admissions, and coached basketball, football, and lacrosse at Tabor Academy, St. Paul’s School (Concord, NH), and Durham Academy in addition to CFS and SFFS.
 Mike and his wife Sue are enjoying new adventures in San Francisco, as well as return trips to NC to visit their two children: their daughter, Kyle, is a Smith College grad and teacher, advisor, and coach at the Friends School of Wilmington (NC), and their son, Matt, is a senior at UNC Chapel Hill, where he captains Darkside, UNC’s ultimate frisbee team.